 Animal attractions on the Isle of Wight

-The Island features a large and brilliant selection of animal attractions, wildlife parks and zoos.
-Take a trip to Wildheart Animal Sanctuary to meet the big cats, lemurs and other creatures that are cared for to promote the survival of endangered species through first class educational and recreational experiences.
+Our island features a large and brilliant selection of animal attractions, wildlife parks and zoos.
+Take a trip to Wildheart Animal Sanctuary to meet the big cats, bears, lemurs and other creatures that are cared for to promote the survival of endangered species through first class educational and recreational experiences.
+Meet the residents of Monkey Haven that specialises in primate care and is home to species including the singing Lar gibbons, Colobus monkeys, tamarins and many more.
+Walk through the jungle rainforests to watch rare birds flying above you, crocodiles in the pond and discover many other rare animals at Amazon World.
 Get up close with something cute and fluffy at Tapnell Farm Park, or step into a world of beautiful butterflies at Butterfly World.

-Or open your eyes and ears as you travel around the Island - you may see red squirrels or even England's biggest birds – the white tailed eagles.
+Or open your eyes and ears as you travel around our island - you may see red squirrels or even England's biggest birds – the white tailed eagles.

-High Street shopping with a good range of independents is alive and well on the Island.
+High Street shopping with a good range of independents is alive and well on our island.
 We don't have any shopping malls, but we do have lots of eclectic choice!
-Union Street in Ryde, Cowes, Yarmouth, Bembridge and Ventnor all offer a mix to browse and buy.
+Union Street in Ryde, Cowes, Yarmouth, Bembridge and Ventnor all offer a mix of independent retailers.
+The High Street in Newport also has independent shops as well as a number of chain retailers.

 For different gifts and treats, try Oasis near Brading, which sells homewares from Bali, or learn all about garlic and how to grow your own at The Garlic Farm.
 Take a drive along the Military Road and treat yourself at the Isle of Wight Pearl.
 Pick your own pearl and discover the classic and contemporary pearl jewellery collections on display.